alexeibex/alexeibex.github.io/Contracts.md

     <li><b>Facts:</b> π carried on an extensive milling operation.
 Mill was stopped by a breakage of the crank shaft by which the mill was worked. π sent their servent to the office of a well known carrier company. π servant told clerk it must be sent immediately. ∆ answer was that if it was sent up by 12pm any day it would be delivered the following day.
 Delivery of shaft was delayed by some neglect. π did not receive shaft for several days after they would have otherwise done, working on the mill was delayed and they lost profits.</li>
     <li><b>Issue:</b> Whether π is entitled to the lost profits caused by the delays in shipping?</li>
     <li><b>Rule:</b> Where 2 parties have made a contract which one of them has broken the damages which the other party ought to receive in respect to such breach of contract should be as may fairly and reasonably be considered either arising naturally, according to the usual course of things, from such breach of contract itself, or such as may be reasonably be supposed to have been in the contemplation of both parties at the time they made the contract.
 If special cirumstances were made and communicated to and known to both parties, the damages resulting from a breach of contract under these circumstances would be the amount of injury which would ordinarily follow from a breach of contract.</li>
     <li><b>Conclusion:</b> The loss of profits really arose from not sending down the new shaft in proper time, and that this arose from the delay in delivering the broken one to serve as a model.
 Special circumstances were never communicated by the πs to the ∆s.
-Loss of profits cannot reasonably be considered such a consequence of the breach of contract as could have been fairly and reasonably contemplated by both parties when they made the contract.</li>
+Loss of profits cannot reasonably be considered such a consequence of the breach of contract as could have been fairly and reasonably contemplated by both parties when they made the contract.
+Jury instructions were not given and should have been given to calculate the damages.
+Trial court should have not taken the loss profits into consideration. </li>
     <li><b>Notes/Concepts:</b></li>
   </ul>